 - All adoption and name change statutory requirements must be met before a final hearing will be set.
 TPR or Final Hearing requests must be put in writing to the Judge and are set by the Judicial Assistant once all requirements have been met

-- Staff Attorneys review all adoptions and name changes (No hearings will be set until reviewed by Staff Attorney)
+- Staff Attorneys review all adoptions and minor child name changes (No hearings will be set until reviewed by Staff Attorney)

 - A status order from the Court may be issued to the parties